-To maintain the safety of all the individuals present at the protest, Sri Lanka Police officials anticipate and are ready to face the worst case scenarios.
+To maintain the safety of all the individuals present at the protest against the deal with China, Sri Lanka Police officials anticipate and are ready to face the worst case scenarios.
 Road blocks and curfews are currently in effect.

 The Prime Minister firmly believes that the contract with China will strengthen the economic growth long-term.
 Acknowledging the people of Sri Lanka, the Prime Minister reassures the public that the port will always belong to the natives.

 CNBC: Police Brace for Sri Lanka Rally Against Port Lease to China Image Courtesy of Overseas Development Institute’s Flickr Page – Creative Commons License